-- Portable unit offers rapid results for calcite content
+- The portable unit offers rapid results for Calcium Carbonate Content

 - Chamber assembly is clear acrylic